LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ============

 The template requires a data object for rendering the final output.
-What :mod:`ll.ullc` supports in this data object is very similar to what JSON_ supports.
+What :mod:`ll.ul4c` supports in this data object is very similar to what JSON_ supports.

 	.. _JSON: http://www.json.org/